xenakas/dsba_ecm_2022/README.md

 - [Link](https://docs.google.com/spreadsheets/d/1phl2k08wvJvh8TJSxcBRnmnrYJCVC39ZPWGrq4wcztw/edit?usp=sharing) for the HA grades
 - If you have questions conserning the HA grading, put them [here](https://docs.google.com/spreadsheets/d/14xR9zwdBNrWQIhd8VsWdqHHgeca8l-2DxU6U3xYolsI/edit?usp=sharing) within 3 days after grades publication
+- Grades for HA5 will not be accounted for the Grade in 1st in Semester, however will be accounted for the final grade of the course as other home assignments.

 How to set up a Class:
 1. Follow the invitation link for your 3rd homework (https://classroom.github.com/a/3kfQF7nm).